Dental Implant Cost in China 2026: $620–$1,500 vs $3,000–$6,000 in the US

 A retired teacher from Vancouver paid $4,200 per implant at her local clinic.
-She flew to Beijing instead and got the same Straumann implant, placed by a board-certified prosthodontist, for $1,350 each.
+She flew to Beijing instead and got the same Straumann implant, placed by a board-certified prosthodontist, for $1,200 each.
 Total bill including flights, hotel, and two weeks of recovery?
 Less than half what she'd have paid at home for a single implant.
+And the prices have only gotten better since then.

 Why Dental Implant Costs in China Are Dropping in 2026

-Here's something the dental industry rarely mentions: China has been running a national volume-based procurement program since 2023 that has slashed implant prices by roughly 50%.
+China has been running a national volume-based procurement program since 2022 that has slashed implant prices by roughly 55%.
 The government negotiates directly with manufacturers on behalf of public hospitals, and those savings pass through to patients.
+Dental implant systems were added to the program in 2023.
+The results have been striking: average winning bid prices at the Sichuan province tender fell 55%, with some systems now costing hospitals less than ¥900 (about $133) per unit.

-Straumann — the Swiss premium implant maker — reported in February 2026 that it is growing globally but facing "China procurement uncertainty" as this bulk-buying mechanism reshapes the market.
-That uncertainty is good news for foreign patients: it means hospitals are competing harder for international clientele, which drives quality up and prices down.
+Straumann reported in February 2026 that it is growing globally but facing "China procurement uncertainty" as this bulk-buying mechanism reshapes the market.
+That uncertainty is good news for foreign patients: hospitals are competing harder for international clientele, which drives quality up and prices down.
+Meanwhile, private dental chains that do not participate in VBP still set their own pricing — but even at the high end of the Chinese market, you are typically paying 50-70% less than Western countries for equivalent care.

 What Chinese hospital implant packages typically include:

 Note: Permanent crown placement typically requires a separate procedure 3-6 months after initial implant placement, once osseointegration is complete.
-Some hospitals bundle this; others quote it separately ($300-$600 per crown).
+Some hospitals bundle this; others quote it separately.

 Breaking: ZimVie-Osstem Deal Reshapes China's Dental Implant Distribution